Hermann Müller (politician, born 1876): 1920 to 1928: SPD in opposition and coalitions

-The SPD now was in the opposition regarding the domestic agenda of the new government while supporting its foreign policy, in particular regarding reparations to the Allies.
+The SPD was now in the opposition regarding the domestic agenda of the new government while supporting its foreign policy, in particular regarding reparations to the Allies.
 Müller was an early advocate of joining the League of Nations and of moving politically closer to the West.
-He was critical of the Soviet Union's authoritarian system of government, its revolutionary goals and its support for the radical left in Germany.
-However, he opposed a blockade of the Soviet Union by the western Allies.
+He was critical of the Soviet Union's system of government, its revolutionary goals and its support for the radical left in Germany.
+However, he opposed a blockade of the Soviet Union by the Western Allies.

 Initially, Müller favoured diplomatic relations with the Soviets only as far as they would help in preventing the integration of Upper Silesia into the new Polish state.
 He viewed the Treaty of Rapallo (1922) with the Soviets as a true peace treaty, but one that only had meaning within the context of a successful diplomatic policy towards the western powers, not as an alternative to it.
 Müller warned against attaching too much hope to the potential economic gains from the treaty, arguing that only the United States would be in a position to provide effective aid for the economic reconstruction of post-World War I Europe.

-During the two governments led by Joseph Wirth (Centre Party) in 1921/22 and in which the SPD participated as part of another Weimar Coalition, Müller demanded as parliamentary leader of the SPD that budget consolidation involve first and foremost higher taxation of wealth rather than of consumption.
+During the two governments led by Joseph Wirth (Centre Party) in 1921/1922 and in which the SPD participated as part of another Weimar Coalition, Müller demanded as parliamentary leader of the SPD that budget consolidation involve first and foremost higher taxation of wealth rather than of consumption.
 This led to confrontations with the middle class parties.
 Similarly, the reunification of SPD and USPD resulted in a move to the left by the new SPD.
 When the SPD refused to agree to letting the DVP join the existing coalition as desired by the Centre Party and DDP, the coalition broke apart in November 1922.
 The SPD did not participate in the following government of Wilhelm Cuno, an independent, which lasted until August 1923.